lehigh-university-libraries/linderman/README.md

 This repo, as well as each app linderman hosts, references a reusable GitHub Action [linderman-deploy.yaml](https://github.com/lehigh-university-libraries/gha/blob/main/.github/workflows/linderman-deploy.yaml) to deploy changes made in GitHub into Lehigh's infrastructure.

 That shared action leverages linderman's self-hosted GitHub Action Runner, defined in [docker-compose.libapps-test.yaml](./docker-compose.libapps-test.yaml) to trigger a rollout when pushes are made to a branch.
-That runner was added to [the lehigh-university-libraries GitHub org](https://github.com/organizations/lehigh-university-libraries/settings/actions/runners) so any repo in our org can leverage the self hosted runner.
+That GitHub Action runner was added to [the lehigh-university-libraries GitHub org](https://github.com/organizations/lehigh-university-libraries/settings/actions/runners) so any repo in our org can leverage the self hosted runner.

 We need a self-hosted runner since the linderman services are protected via a firewall to on-campus only.
-The logic performed during the rollout can be seen in [rollout.sh](./scripts/maintenance/rollout.sh).
-It's basically:
+The rollout workflow is basically:

 - slack alert message when rollout starts
 - if an app is being deployed, run `docker pull` for the app's docker tag